 Most people who take collagen supplements never stop to ask: is collagen halal?
 They check the protein content, read the skin benefits on the label, and add it to their cart.
 But here is the question that changes everything: does the source of your collagen actually matter?

 It depends entirely on the source and how it was processed.
 Collagen from pork is haram (prohibited).
-Collagen from bovine (cow) or marine (fish) sources can be halal — but only if the animal was slaughtered according to Islamic rites and the product was processed without prohibited solvents or cross-contamination.
+Bovine (cow) collagen can be halal, but only if the cattle were slaughtered according to Islamic rites and the product was processed without prohibited solvents or cross-contamination.
 A self-declared label is not enough.
 Genuine halal collagen carries third-party certification from a recognized body such as the Islamic Services of America (ISA).

 Why Most People Never Think to Ask This Question

-Even products that use bovine or marine collagen may be processed using alcohol-based solvents — a step that violates halal standards regardless of the animal source.
+Even products that use bovine collagen may be processed using alcohol-based solvents, a step that violates halal standards regardless of the animal source.
 The question of whether collagen is halal is not as simple as checking the species on the label.

 What Is Collagen and Why Do We Need It?

-Hydrolyzed collagen peptides — the supplemental form — break down into small protein chains that the body absorbs rapidly.
+Hydrolyzed collagen peptides are the supplemental form, broken down into small protein chains that the body absorbs rapidly.
 Research published in the Journal of Drugs in Dermatology confirmed that consistent daily supplementation improves skin hydration and elasticity within 4 to 8 weeks.
 A landmark trial in Current Medical Research and Opinion found significant joint pain reduction in athletes after 24 weeks of daily collagen supplementation.

 The science is strong.
 The sourcing question, however, is what separates a genuinely clean product from one that simply looks clean on the label.